cogsec-collaborative/stix-enhancement-proposals/README.md

 ecosystem of production tools that only expect CS/CSD level inputs.

 It's not just enough having a great idea.
-For that idea to translate into reality, you have to educate your fellow TC participants, recruit co-sponsors to help with the work, and gradually build consensus.
+For that idea to translate into reality, you have to educate potential supporters, recruit co-sponsors to help with the work, and gradually build consensus.
 This process aims to make that easier.